zso3n3n/llmops-azure-ml/README.md

 2. Monitoring - _near real-time capture of deployment metrics and security threats_
 3. Feedback - _post-interaction analysis of user behavior and model responses to drive future improvements_

+Checkout this Blog post for a more in depth overview: [Is my LLM Chatbot Ready for Production?](https://techcommunity.microsoft.com/t5/ai-ai-platform-blog/is-my-llm-chatbot-ready-for-production/ba-p/4102526)

 ### **Getting Started**
 This repository contains Demo Notebooks with accompanying [source code](./src/) for all stages of an LLMOps implementaiton